openvocab/loomio-api-proposal/README.md

 ####Central Hub

 Motivation:
-The central hub strategy is low cost and can consolidate a market leader's position.

-Every app that connects and relies on the Hub's API has the incentive for the hub app to maintain a leading positon.
+Every app that connects and relies on the Hub's API has the incentive for the Hub to maintain a leading positon.
 These other apps also do their own marketing and promote the hub app by proxy.

 For example, [Medium](http://medium.com/) users must have a Twitter account.
 Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter to Medium users.

 Costs:
-Costs are much lower than the point-to-point strategy.
+This strategy costs much less than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
 Connecting apps bear integration costs.

 Organisational analog:
 Feudalism.
-The central app provider controls most of the data in the network.
-Many apps rely on the central app for functionality.
-Others supplement.
+The Hub controls most of the data in the network.
+Many apps rely on the central app for functionality and are at its mercy and cotinued .

 Disadvantages:
+Hugely depends on the app's success as a market leader.

 The majority of current web users experience comes via large providers like Google, Facebook, Twitter etc who have pursued a central hub strategy.
-These providers have control over much of the online data.
+These providers control much of our online data.
 This control entails the following political consequences:

- 1. Most providers serve advertising or onsell user data to advertisers - we lack online spaces free from commercial imperatives.
+ 1. Most providers serve advertising or onsell user data to advertisers - as a consequence we lack online spaces free from commercial imperatives.

  2. Malicious or morally ambiguous third parties (hackers, the NSA etc) may gain access to all user data through the single entry point of the Providers' servers.

- The situation presents an analogue to the offline spaces: when private interests control and surveil the spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
+The situation presents an analogue to the tesion between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.

-####Integration as a service
+####Integration as a service (IaaS)

+Motivation and Costs:
+If the app in question only needs to integrate with market leaders ('Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.

+Organisational analog:
+The Market.

+Disadvantages:
+Has the same consequences as 'Central Hub'
+If integrations form a key part of your app's value propsiton then outsourcing this to a contracted service may put you at a disadvantage later on.

+####Open Vocab

 Motivation:

-####Open Vocab
+Costs:

+Organisational Analog:
+The commons.

 ####General Discussion